Pursuant to Town of Hempstead Building Zone Ordinance

 3. All applicants, except renewals, shall file ten (10) copies of the radius or area map, and twelve (12) copies of the plot plan, site plan, and/or surveys as required at the filing, and each such plot plan, site plan, or survey shall be clearly labeled as such.

 4. Applicants, except renewals, shall file a complete and accurate list of names and addresses of all property owners within 100 feet of the boundary lines of the subject parcel when the application regards a residential use, or 300 feet of the boundary lines of the subject parcel when the application regards a non-residential use.
-Applicants, except renewals, shall file a complete and accurate list of units, both residential and commercial, both on the subject parcel and within 100 feet of the subject parcel, regarding of the use.
-Applicants, except renewals, shall file a complete and accurate list of names and mailing addresses of any municipality having a boundary within 500 feet of the subject property, and any government agency owning property within 500 feet of the subject property.
-Applicants, except renewals, shall file a complete and accurate list of units on properties, including the subject property.
+Applicants, except renewals, shall file a list of units, both residential and commercial, both on the subject parcel and within 100 feet of the subject parcel, regarding of the use.
+Applicants, except renewals, shall file a complete and accurate list of names and mailing addresses of any village, city, town, state, municipal or district corporation, or other government agency having a boundary within 500 feet of the subject property.

 5. Applicants, except renewals, shall file a map of all property within 200 feet of the subject property lines showing the size of the plots and whether the same are vacant or improved with residences or business structures, and how the properties are zoned.